openfoodfacts/robotoff/doc/questions.md

 ```

 The `image_url` can be used to display an image in the `question` interface, such as labels (IGP, organic,...).
+The `source_image_url` is the URL of the image from which the insight was extracted, if any.

 The client returns the insight ID and the annotation (0, -1 or 1).